Close Banner

 MagicBands and My Disney Experience

 One of the biggest changes for a Disneyland fan visiting Disney World is the use of MagicBands and My Disney Experience!
-(But not for long as they are coming to Disneyland in 2022.)
+MagicBands have more functionality at Disney World than at Disneyland.
 MagicBands are rubber bracelets with RFID technology.
-Many of the uses of a MagicBand are also available on your mobile phone.
+Many of the uses of a MagicBand are also available on your mobile phone at Disney World.

 Among MagicBands' many uses are scanning in at the Lightning Lane entrance (so much faster than pulling out the phone).
-There, you could make your reservations via the My Disney Experience app (or online or at a kiosk).
 Scanning in is much easier at Disney World.
-MagicBands are not necessary (you can scan a park ticket or code in the app instead), but they do make life much easier.
+MagicBands are not necessary (you can scan a park ticket instead), but they do make life much easier.

 MagicBands can be used to simplify your day and keep you from going into your wallets and pockets.
 You can purchase them on your own in advance.
 But if you stay on-site, they do make life easier.
-When you enter a park, that MagicBand is tied to you until the battery gives out.
-In the past, if you stayed on-site, these bands used to come personalized with your name and a color of your choosing for free.
-But as of Jan.
-1, 2021, guests no longer receive complimentary MagicBands with their resort hotel stays.
-Disney hotel guests may purchase MagicBands for $5 and up.
-You'll also see kiosks all around the property (including Disney Springs) for themed MagicBands.
+When you link a MagicBand at Disney World, it is tied to you forever.
+You cannot reassign a band like at Disneyland.
+So assign wisely!
+You can use your Disneyland MagicBand at Disney World, though, and vice-versa.

 Guests are able to use the My Disney Experience app to do the things they have been doing with MagicBands.
 If you want the ease of being hands free, MagicBands are still an option.

-Much like the Disneyland app, My Disney Experience is a Disney World guest's one-stop-shop — it's where you'll make your Disney Park Pass reservations, dining reservations and view restaurant menus.
-It's where you'll check-in for dining reservations, and where you can check for walk-up availability.
+Much like the Disneyland app, My Disney Experience is a Disney World guest's one-stop-shop.
+It's where you'll make your Disney Park Pass reservations, dining reservations and view restaurant menus.
+This is where you'll check-in for dining reservations, and where you can check for walk-up availability.
 It's where you'll mobile order, and where you can view park hours and park hopping availability.
 You can even see a map and directions, or filter for things like Guest Relations, PhotoPass stops, restrooms and more.
-My Disney Experience is also where you'll view or link to your photos and use the new Genie planning feature.
+My Disney Experience is also where you'll view or link to your photos and use the free Genie planning feature.
 Download the latest version before you hit the parks!

 How to Choose a Walt Disney World Resort Hotel